Pampas Grass – wedding trend or noxious weed?

 So, you really love the pampas grass look.
 I get it.
 It is very impressive!
 And I’m a total sucker for that overly fluffy look it creates.
 The way I see it, there are two options..

-- Find yourself a florist who is willing to run the risk, while also knowing that the weight to your decision could have sever impacts on the surrounding environment.. think about it, you might use upwards of 20 pampas stalks for your ceremony.. thats 4 million potential seeds spreading thanks to your 30 minute wedding ceremony.. (in case I’m not being obvious enough, this option is a TERRIBLE idea)
+- Find yourself a florist who is willing to run the risk, while also knowing that the weight to your decision could have sever impacts on the surrounding environment.. think about it, you might use upwards of 20 pampas stalks for your ceremony.. thats 4 million potential seeds spreading thanks to your 30 minute wedding ceremony.. basically, give zero fucks about the environment (in case I’m not being obvious enough, this option is a TERRIBLE idea).

 - Use something else!
 There are so many other beautiful grasses that are NOT weeds.
+Sydney growers know how popular this product is, and they are now going out of their way to find other, similar grasses that do not impact the environment.
 There are also fantastic, very realistic looking silk versions.
 Once you whack them into an arch with a bunch of other foliage, you wont even notice if they are real or not.
 I have invested in a bunch of the silk stuff, and it works a treat.
+Find yourself a reputable florist and they will be able to make lots of fantastic suggestions about how to achieve this look without destroying our precious flora.

 So there you have it.
 Pampas grass.
 Love it or loath it, this wedding trend is here to stay.
 But at what cost?